NachoColl/blockchain-web-services/docs/index.md

 The 1st generation (aka Bitcoin) delivered the required trust for _financial_ transactions; Just a few years later a 2nd generation (aka Ethereum) stretched to countless scenarios through the use of Smart Contracts; Now, a 3rd generation set of initiatives is already pushing hard to support scalability and mature growth.

-But how easy is to use Blockchain services?
+But we believe **blockchain should transform the entire society** and while cryptos have raise worldwide attention, the real win comes from a Global & Shared Trust founded on decentralized organization models and transparency.

+That is what we want to help build: **blockchain beyond cryptos**.

+## Blockchain Web Services

-**Blockchain Web Services** offers a set of services on top of blockchain(s) to enable companies, individuals and governments embrace a new era of trusted services while keeping the focus on their business models and how they add value.
+Blockchain Web Services will offer a set of services on top of blockchain(s) to enable companies, individuals and governments embrace a new era of trusted services while keeping the focus on their business models and how they add value.

-The same way AWS and the cloud era is transforming how companies interact with IT infrastructure, BWS will transform how companies interact with Blockchain.
+The same way Amazon Web Service and other cloud providers are transforming how companies consume IT infrastructure, Blockchain Web Services will transform how everyone interacts with Blockchain.

 <p align="center">
   <img src="img/BWS_HL_Components.jpeg" />